Unity-Technologies/vector-graphics-samples/Documentation/vectorgraphics.md

 ![EvenOdd Fill](images/fill_evenodd.png)

+<a name="clipping"></a>
-### <a name="clipping"></a> Clipping
+### Clipping

-The `SceneNode` class has a `Clipper` member which clips the content of the node.
+The `SceneNode` class has a clipper member which will clip the content of the node.

 ![Clipper](images/clipper.png)

 In the above example, the repeating square shapes are clipped by an ellipse.
-You can do this in code, like this:
+In code, this can be done like so:

 ```
 var ellipse = new SceneNode() {